ATTX-project/etl/README.md

 Download/pull the `docker-compose.yml` file plus the above-mentioned folders to the target directory (e.g. `etl-unified-views`), and run `docker compose up` in the same directory path as the target directory.

 ## Adding dpu's
 By default the unified-views installation is provided without DPU's, DPU's can be added through the GUI or the master API.
 To quickly add a set of dpu's a convience docker image is provided.
-The following command will add all official DPU's to your unified-views installation.
+The following exampls command will add all official DPU's to your unified-views installation (be sure to check the frontend container's name with `docker ps`):

-`docker run --rm --link uv-frontend:frontend tenforce/unified-views-add-dpus`
+`docker run --rm --link <dockerunifiedviewsfeaturemodular_frontend_1>:frontend tenforce/unified-views-add-dpus`

 To add your own dpu's use the following command with your dpu directory.
 `docker run --rm -v /your/dpu/directory:/dpus --link uv-frontend:frontend tenforce/unified-views-add-dpus`